 - There are no restrictions on working hours or working for another employer while you develop your business.
 However, spending the majority of your working time on your business idea is a condition of the visa.

-- You will be assigned a University contact who you will be required to meet once every quarter to discuss the progress of your business.
+- You will be assigned a University contact who you will be required to meet every 6 months to discuss the progress of your business.

 - You must adhere to the conditions set by the University and UK Visas and Immigration.